I. Introduction To The Concept Of Standard Deviation

 Two programs stand out: FORMULA.EXE and SuperFormula.EXE.
 FORMULA.EXE is 16-bit software, now superseded by SuperFormula.EXE.
 The latter takes a data file (consisting of real numbers or simulations) and calculates the standard deviation, sum, mean average, median, minimum, and maximum.
 SuperFormula.EXE has dozens of functions for mathematics, statistics, probability, combinatorics.
 Read:

-The free software does not calculate or present directly the formulas for FFG deviation and the statistics standard deviation.
+The probability or statistical software does not calculate or present directly the formulas for FFG deviation and the statistics standard deviation.
 But I have written a bundle of computer programs that do such calculations.
 The standard deviation formulae have been validated for millions of cases, both real-life and simulations.
 The cases cover very popular probability events such as lotto and lottery, roulette, horseracing, and, yes, stocks!
-(If a company is not sick, the stock fluctuates very closely in accordance to the FFG deviation, like roulette spins!)
+(If a company is not financially sick, the stock fluctuates very closely in accordance to the FFG deviation, like the roulette spins!)

 Such software serves a small group of users with strong interests.
-Therefore, a fee must be in place regarding the acquiring of special-interest software.
-My free FTP downloads page presents the terms and conditions regarding custom software from Ion Axiomaticus Salius.
+The software download page presents the terms and conditions for downloading ALL my software.

 They are after software like SUMS.EXE.
-You can download the program from my software downloads site.
+You can download the program from my software downloads site (registered members only).

 Here is a sample report for a statistically large data file in the Pennsylvania lotto 5/39 game.